DCazaresRamirez/Project1_RealEstate/README.md

   - Create line plots to visualize the trend of homelessness counts over the years for each state.
   - Generate bar charts to compare homelessness counts between states or to show changes over time.
   - Use appropriate labels, titles, and colors to enhance the clarity and effectiveness of the visualizations.

+## Teammembers 2+3
+    - How does the demographics of the homeless populations affect their sheltered status?

  ### Team Member 3 - Derick
 #### Tasks: